wp-plugins/ank-prism-for-wp/readme.txt

 = Did you test it with old version of WordPress ? =

 No, tested with v4.0+ (latest as of now) only.
 So i recommend you to upgrade to latest WordPress today.
-I believe that it will work with older versions too.

 = Have u changed anything in Prism source file =